-but shall not exceed 1.5 or 2%, as applicable, nor shall it be less than 1%, except at runway or taxiway intersections where flatter slopes may be required.
+but shall not exceed 1.5 per cent or 2 per cent, as applicable, nor shall it be less than 1 per cent, except at runway or taxiway intersections where flatter slopes may be required.

-(b) The transverse slope on each side of the centre line shall be symmetrical for a cambered surface.

-Note: On wet runways with crosswinds, the problem of aquaplaning from poor drainage is likely to increase.
-Parts 1 and 3 of the Aerodrome Design Manual (Doc 9157) contain additional information.

-(c) The transverse slope of a runway shall be substantially constant throughout its length, except at intersections with other runways or taxiways, where an even transition shall be provided to allow for adequate drainage.
+- (b) The transverse slope on each side of the centre line shall be symmetrical for a cambered surface. - Note: On wet runways with crosswinds, the problem of aquaplaning from poor drainage is likely to increase.
+Parts 1 and 3 of the Aerodrome Design Manual (Doc 9157) contain additional information. - (c) The transverse slope of a runway shall be substantially constant throughout its length, except at intersections with other runways or taxiways, where an even transition shall be provided to allow for adequate drainage.